DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 Magic's light filled his vision.
 And in that moment...

 "Code holder severs the _Fate_.
-Now, clear the world of fate of futile deaths."
+Now, cut fate of meaningless deaths out of the world."

 To his surprise, gentle female voice could be heard from the sword.